Hijabophobia: European Court of Justice

-A ruling by European Union's top law court, European Court of Justice, on 14 March 2017 (Note: The court verdict: "the prohibition on wearing an Islamic headscarf, which arises from an internal rule of a private undertaking prohibiting the visible wearing of any political, philosophical or religious sign in the workplace, does not constitute direct discrimination based on religion or belief within the meaning of that directive.") allowed the employers "to ban staff from wearing visible religious symbols" such as the hijab.
-The decision was criticized for disguising what Muslims described as "a direct attack on women wearing hijabs at work".
+On 14 March 2017, (Note: The court verdict: "the prohibition on wearing an Islamic headscarf, which arises from an internal rule of a private undertaking prohibiting the visible wearing of any political, philosophical or religious sign in the workplace, does not constitute direct discrimination based on religion or belief within the meaning of that directive.") a ruling by European Union's top law court, the European Court of Justice, allowed employers "to ban staff from wearing visible religious symbols" including the hijab.
+The decision was criticized for disguising what Muslims described as "a direct attack on women wearing hijabs at work."
 As a result, by 2017, two women from France and Belgium were dismissed from work since they refused to remove their hijabs.
-Samira Achbita, a woman from Belgium, was dismissed from working in her company (G4S) as a result of the court ruling.
-OpenDemocracy argued that the ruling was ostensibly based on the employer's wish "to portray a position of neutrality", and hence the court ruling was a normalization of hijabophobia.
+Samira Achbita, a woman from Belgium, was dismissed from working in her company G4S as a result of the court ruling.
+OpenDemocracy argued that the court ruling was a normalization of hijabophobia, as it did not challenge the assertion that an employee wearing a hijab can conflict with a company’s desire to project an image of neutrality.

 Public places

 There are instances where Muslim dress have been banned in public spaces.
-The Muslim burqa was banned by local laws in Spain in 2010, though these laws began to be overturned by the Spanish Supreme Court in 2013.
+The burqa was banned by local laws in Spain in 2010, though these laws began to be overturned by the Spanish Supreme Court in 2013.
 Similarly, in 2016, France's Council of State began to overrule a ban on the burkini by over thirty French municipalities as Islamophobic.
 In 2018, Austria banned full-face coverings in order to limit the visibility of orthodox Islam.
 This was criticized by police who were put in the position of charging people for wearing smog and ski masks.
 France and Belgium have enacted a similar ban since 2011.
-In 2015, a partial ban was introduced in the Netherlands and the German parliament banned face coverings while driving in September 2017.
+In 2015, a partial ban was introduced in the Netherlands, and the German parliament banned face coverings while driving in September 2017.
 Hijabophobia also influences the hospitality industry in Malaysia.
-Hotels believe employees that wear the headdress appear less professional; therefore causing islamophobic policies to be implemented.
+Hotels believe employees that wear the headdress appear less professional, therefore causing islamophobic policies to be implemented.
 On February 16, 2021, The National Assembly of France voted in favor of an “anti-separatism” bill that aims to reinforce the secular system in France by banning the wearing of hijabs for women under 18 while in public.
 In response, #handsoffmyhijab was spread across social media platforms.